dEAduction/dEAduction/CONTRIBUTING.md

 # Contributing to d∃∀duction

 Hello and welcome!
-Contributing to d∃∀duction is the best way to help to grow.
+Contributing to d∃∀duction is the best way to help.
-Since it is free software, everybody can access the codebase and participate!
 We are a small team, we don't know what we're doing.
+We made d∃∀duction free software so that everybody can access the codebase and participate!
 This document aims to explain what you can do, how you can do it and what you can expect.
 Feel free to suggest any modification.